-- Do not stoop over or bend down to pick up things off of the floor. - Do not reach down to put socks on your feet. - Do not sit on low chairs or stools, low toilet seats, or soft chairs. - Do not twist your affected leg. - Do not cross your legs or feet when sitting. - Do not reach down toward your feet to pull up bed covers.
+- Do not stoop over or bend down to pick up things off of the floor. - Do not reach down to put socks on your feet. - Do not sit on low chairs or stools, low toilet seats, or soft chairs. - Do not reach down toward your feet to pull up bed covers.